thruston/metapost-examples/README.md

 For this one, I have chosen examples from various sources, that may be familiar from elsewhere in the world of \TeX.

+## Cosmopolitan Tiling

+Geometric tilings -- Moorish, Islamic, Roman -- are a minor obsession of mine.
+Metapost is a great tool for exploring patterns.
+This file present examples with minimal notes on techniques.

+- `cosmos.tex`

 ## Contact / questions